Category: top level page

 Email: wtun@bradford.ac.uk

-Applications for the WTUN Exchanges Programme 2022/23 are now CLOSED
+Applications for the WTUN Exchanges Programme 2023/24 are now OPEN

 We welcome applications from all member institutions.
 There are 18 grants available of £2000 each for staff (academic and professional services) and PhD students to visit another member institution.
 Exchanges are open to new projects, initiatives and teaching and learning opportunities as well as those that have been involved in previous rounds and wish to utilise the funds to continue their work.